 to conduct such other activities as may be requested or assigned by the Leadership or as set forth in these Bylaws

 Composition.
 The three (3) members of the Committee shall be the Chair, First-Vice Chair and Second-Vice Chair.
+In the event of a vacancy in any of these positions, another member of the Leadership may serve in the role on an interim basis until the position is filled.

 Section 2.
 Other Committees, Advisory Boards, Working Groups and Task Forces.
 The Leadership may authorize the establishment of and appoint Members to other committees, advisory boards, working groups or task forces from time to time, and assign duties accordingly.
-Appointment to and conduct of any such committee, advisory board, working group or task force is subject to these Bylaws and AAC policies.
+Appointment to and conduct of any such committee, advisory board, working group or task force is subject to these Bylaws and Team USA AC policies.

 Section 3.
 Joint Nominating Committee Formed with the United States Olympic and Paralympic Association.
-The AAC shall participate in the Joint Nominating Committee of the United States Olympic and Paralympian Association (USOPA).
-The AAC shall appoint:
+Team USA AC shall participate in the Joint Nominating Committee of the United States Olympic and Paralympian Association (USOPA).
+Team USA AC shall appoint:

-one member of Leadership shall be selected by the Leadership of the AAC and,
+one member of Leadership shall be selected by the Leadership of Team USA AC and,

-two members shall be appointed by the AAC Chair with the approval of the AAC Leadership, who are not members of the AAC Leadership.
+two members shall be appointed by Team USA AcChair with the approval of Leadership, who are not members of the Leadership.

-The terms of the members and the obligations of the Joint Nominating Committee are as set forth in the USOPA Bylaws.
+The terms of the members and the obligations of the Joint Nominating Committee are as set forth in the USOPC Bylaws.

 Article XI.
 NONDISCRIMINATION

-The Athletes’ Advisory Council will not discriminate or harass on the basis of age, race, sex, color, religion, national origin, disability, veteran status, sexual orientation, gender identity or expression, genetic information or any other status protected by federal, state or local law, where applicable.
+Team USA AC will not discriminate or harass on the basis of age, race, sex, color, religion, national origin, disability, veteran status, sexual orientation, gender identity or expression, genetic information or any other status protected by federal, state or local law, where applicable.

 Article XII.
 AMENDMENTS

-These Bylaws may be amended, supplemented, or repealed by a majority vote of the AAC present at a Meeting of the Members, properly noticed and with a quorum of the Members in attendance.
-Before AAC Members may vote on an amendment to the Bylaws, at least thirty (30) days’ notice must be given of the proposed amendment(s).
+These Bylaws may be amended, supplemented, or repealed by a majority vote of Team USA AC present at a Meeting of the Members, properly noticed and with a quorum of the Members in attendance.
+Before Team USA AC Members may vote on an amendment to the Bylaws, at least thirty (30) days’ notice must be given of the proposed amendment(s).

 Article XIII.
 EXECUTIVE DIRECTOR.

 Section 1.
 Designation.
-The AAC shall have an Executive Director.
+Team USA AC shall employ an Executive Director as the principal administrator of the affairs of Team USA AC.
+The Executive Director shall be responsible to the Leadership for the management of the day-to-day affairs of the Team USA AC, as well as the performance of such managerial and administrative duties as shall be assigned by Leadership.
 The Executive Director will not be a member of Leadership or Membership but shall be invited to and expected to attend meetings of either.
-Leadership shall hire and oversee the Executive Director who shall be responsible as outlined below in Section 3 for competent implementation of Leadership and Membership’s policies, guidance and strategic direction of AAC activities.
+Leadership shall hire and oversee the Executive Director who shall be responsible as outlined below in Section 3 for the competent implementation of Leadership and Membership’s policies, guidance and strategic direction of Team USA AC activities.

 Section 2.
 Responsibilities.
 The Executive Director shall:

-develop a strategy for achieving the AAC’s mission, goals and objectives and present said strategy to the Leadership for approval;
+develop a strategy for achieving the Team USA AC’s mission, goals and objectives and present said strategy to the Leadership for approval;

 prepare annual and quadrennial budgets for approval by Leadership;

-act as an official spokesperson of the AAC;
+act as an official spokesperson of Team USA AC;

 directly, or by delegation, manage all staff functions;

-communicate with the Athlete Ombudsman on issues of importance to the AAC;
+communicate with the Athlete Ombudsman on issues of importance to Team USA AC;

-facilitate communication between the AAC, USOPC and other stakeholders;
+facilitate communication between Team USA AC, USOPC and other stakeholders;

 schedule, organize, and call Meetings of the Membership;